Skip to main content

 Data Flow and Server Architecture

-The flow of data within the Qodly Studio ecosystem is carefully orchestrated, ensuring a seamless rendering experience:
+The flow of data within Qodly Studio ecosystem is carefully orchestrated, ensuring a seamless rendering experience:

 • Qodly Studio operates with an embedded Studio web server, providing secure web access.
 Users can conveniently preview Pages within the protected confines of Qodly Studio.